SAMHSA Endorses Recovery Kentucky Model

 The SAMHSA report credits the Recovery Kentucky Program for two exemplary practices: the provision of long-term treatment (up to two years) and whole-person care, meaning that all necessary treatments are provided in one location, including cognitive behavioral therapy, general aftercare, and relapse prevention support groups.

 The report explains the advantages of those “Best Practices” by pointing to the well-known fact that without long-term, centralized care, individuals with OUDs typically return after incarceration to the environment where their substance use originated, putting the individual at high risk for relapse.
-The report adds that the risk for overdose is actually increased in such circumstances because the addict’s tolerance for opioids is reduced while incarcerated.
+The report adds that the risk for overdose is actually increased in such circumstances because of reduced tolerance for opioids while incarcerated.

 The SAMHSA report describes the Recovery Kentucky Program as follows: